pytest-dev/pytest-services/README.rst

 * display_getter
     Function to get unallocated display.
     Automatically ensures locking and un-locking of it on application level via flock.
+* lock_resource_timeout
+    Used in function lock_resource.
+    A maximum of total sleep between attempts to lock resource.

 Service fixtures
 ****************